austinxduong/javascript-stuff/README.md

  + Finds Highest Digit
  + Sort Array of Strings by its Length
  + Finds Difference of all Object values, from an integer
+ + Iterates Array, and returns sum of all cubes
  ```
 <em>This is a simulation of myself in the Metaverse 🧬 </em>